 Credit exposures are calculated differently according to the nature of the obligation.
-Loan assets are reported at amortised cost and fair value whereas derivative contracts are measured according to both internal and regulatory measures of Counterparty Credit Exposure.
+Materially all loan assets are reported at amortised cost for all purposes and fair value whereas derivative contracts are measured according to both internal and regulatory measures of Counterparty Credit Exposure.
 Exposures are assessed in the context of the replacement cost of the contract should the counterparty default prior to the maturity of the trade.